Rediscovering RD Aisa Sama Na Hota

 Mere humrahi jo tum na hote…

 Coming back to the song, the first antara is typically short or non existent except for a small piece of flute.
-The real fun starts in the music of the second antara.
+The real fun starts in the music of the second antara (M2).
 There are three pieces of music.
 First the keyboards (3:22), then the Mandolins (3:32) and finally the Violin’s (3:42).
 Each plays a different tune in succession.
-These tunes themselves can form the Mukhda of three different songs!
+"Listen" carefully and you will agree that these three pieces of music themselves can form the Mukhda of three different songs!

 Phir bhi tere milne se hai duniya kyun haseen;